Pri-Med Podcasts

 Music Credit: Richard Onorato

-Overview: In the second episode of this 3-part mini-series on influenza, join infectious disease specialist, Daniel Solomon MD, as he discusses strategies for prophylaxis and treatment of influenza with antivirals .
-Please note that any data, indications, and guidelines presented in this activity are current as of the recording on 9/15/2020 and they are subject to change as new information is published .
+Overview: Join infectious disease specialist, Dr. Daniel Solomon, in the last episode of a 3-part podcast series, as he discusses important concepts related to influenza that are especially relevant in 2020 during the COVID pandemic.
+During this episode, he will answer frequently asked questions that are compiled from previous Pri-Med activities on the topic of influenza.
+Please note that any data, indications, and guidelines presented in this activity are current as of the recording on 10/13/2020 and they are subject to change as new information is published.
 Guest: Daniel A. Solomon, MD